 Accounting standards require the Authority to set aside loss allowance for loans, reflecting the likelihood of non-payment.
-The figures for loans in the Authority's statement of accounts from 2018/19 onwards will be shown net of this loss allowance.
+The figures for loans in the Authority's statement of accounts are shown net of this loss allowance.
 However, the Authority makes every reasonable effort to collect the full sum lent and has appropriate credit control arrangements in place to recover overdue repayments.
-In the case of the loan to the Derbyshire Building Control